A New Measure of Leverage for Dividend-Growth and Income-Oriented Shareholders, One That Is Dividend-Adjusted

 The dividend-adjusted measure of leverage, or financial leverage as we think it should be viewed in the eyes of the dividend-growth and income-oriented investor, is as follows:

-Valuentum will start to roll out this new dividend-adjusted leverage ratio in the fourth-quarter Data Screener, due for release October 1, 2018.
+Valuentum rolled out this new dividend-adjusted leverage ratio in the fourth-quarter Data Screener, released October 1, 2018.
 We think this ratio used in conjunction with the Dividend Cushion ratio will provide even more insight into the dividend-paying financial health of the entity.

 Related: AMLP, SDY